 You should consider the following points when deciding how to implement this pattern:

-This pattern can be difficult to implement and requires thorough testing of each possible failure mode of the system.
+- This pattern may be nontrivial to implement and requires thorough testing of each possible failure mode of the system.

-The recovery/retry logic implemented by the Scheduler is complex and dependent on state information held in the state store.
-It might also be necessary to record the information required to implement a compensating transaction in a durable data store.
+- The recovery/retry logic implemented by the Scheduler may be complex and dependent on state information held in the State Store.
+It may also be necessary to record the information required to implement a Compensating Transaction in a durable data store.

-How often the Supervisor runs will be important.
-It should run often enough to prevent any failed steps from blocking an application for an extended period, but it shouldn't run so often that it becomes an overhead.
+- The frequency with which the Supervisor runs will be important.
+It should run frequently enough to prevent any failed steps from blocking an application for an extended period, but it should not run so frequently that it becomes an overhead.

-This pattern might not be suitable for tasks that don't invoke remote services or access remote resources.
+This pattern might not be suitable for tasks that do not invoke remote services or access remote resources.

 A web application that implements an ecommerce system has been deployed on Microsoft Azure.
-Users can run this application to browse the available products and to place orders.
+Users can run this application to browse the products available from an organization, and place orders for these products.
 The user interface runs as a web role, and the order processing elements of the application are implemented as a set of worker roles.
 Part of the order processing logic involves accessing a remote service, and this aspect of the system could be prone to transient or more long-lasting faults.
 For this reason, the designers used the Scheduler Agent Supervisor pattern to implement the order processing elements of the system.

 When a customer places an order, the application constructs a message that describes the order and posts this message to a queue.
-A separate submission process, running in a worker role, retrieves the message, inserts the order details into the orders database, and creates a record for the order process in the state store.
-Note that the inserts into the orders database and the state store are performed as part of the same operation.
-The submission process is designed to ensure that both inserts complete together.
+A separate Submission process, running in a worker role, retrieves this message, inserts the details of the order into the Orders database, and creates a record for the order process in the State Store.
+Note that the inserts into the Orders database and the State Store are performed as part of the same operation.
+The Submission process is designed to ensure that both inserts complete together.

-LockedBy.
-The instance ID of the worker role handling the order.
-There might be multiple current instances of the worker role running the Scheduler, but each order should only be handled by a single instance.
+- LockedBy: The instance ID of the worker role handling the order.
+There may be multiple current instances of the worker role running the Scheduler, but each order should only be handled by a single instance.

-CompleteBy.
-The time the order should be processed by.
+- CompleteBy: The time by which the order should be processed.

 - Pending.
-The order has been created but processing hasn't yet been started.
+The order has been created but processing has not yet been initiated.

 - Processing.
 The order is currently being processed.